megahertz/mongoomig/README.md

 ### Environment variables

-Also you can set a such options through environment variable.
+Also, you can set a such options through environment variable.
 Just set MONGOOMIG_<OPTION_NAME_UPPERCASED>.
 For example, the MONGOOMIG_COLLECTION environment variable is equal to the collection option.

+Additionally, mongoomig tries to load the url option from the MONGO_URL environment variable if another ways are not available.

 ### Config file